 Hidden or embedded URLs can be prevalent when using citations.
 Citations created by Zotero or Paperpile, for example, can create a hidden clickable links.
 Avoid using third party citation software and type out the citation.

-A section heading must be on its own line without any other text for compliance checking purposes.
+A section heading must be on its own line without any other text on that line for compliance validation purposes.
+Broader Impacts must be spelled correctly.
+"Broad Impacts" or "Broader Impact" will generate an error message stopping proposal submission.

 The following are some examples of known issues: